Global Counterfactual Directions: Introduction

 The ongoing revolution caused by the emergence of artificial intelligence algorithms with human-like performance creates a natural demand for explaining their inner workings.
 This trend is visible in various domains ranging from art and games \cite{rombach2022high, silver2016mastering} to medical and healthcare applications \cite{zhou2023foundation, MAZUROWSKI2023102918} to autonomous driving and human-like dialogue \cite{badue2021self,touvron2023llama}.
 Machine learning models can be explained using a number of methods \cite{holzinger2020explainable} which form the Explainable Artificial Intelligence domain. \emph{Counterfactual explanations} (CEs) \cite{mothilal2020dice, wachter2017counterfactual} aim to answer the fundamental question behind the reasoning process of a given model: for a given instance, what is the minimal meaningful modification that results in changing the model's outcome?
 This type of local explanation stands at the highest level of Pearl's causality ladder \cite{pearl2009causal} as they help humans in identifying the \emph{cause-effect} relations of the model's decision and its input.

 In computer vision, constructing visual CEs \cite{pmlr-v97-goyal19a} for classification models has been a rapidly growing research direction \cite{stepin2021counterfactual}.
 Current state-of-the-art (SOTA) approaches \cite{jeanneret2023adversarial,jeanneret2022diffusion,augustin2022diffusion,farid2023latent} utilize the framework of diffusion models (DMs) \cite{sohl2015deep,ho2020denoising,song2021scorebased}, which generate data by progressive denoising.
 Importantly, these methods assume \emph{white-box} access to the model of interest.
 This means that they can fully exploit model's internal structure and differentiability.
-Much less attention was paid to \emph{black-box} methods that assume access to only input-outputs pairs of the target classifier \cite{jeanneret2024text}.
+Much less attention was paid to \emph{black-box} methods that assume access to only input-output pairs of the target classifier \cite{jeanneret2024text}.
 Generating CEs in a black-box scenario poses a much more challenging task as the available signal is considerably weaker, making it difficult to perform \emph{targeted} changes in the image and influence only relevant areas.
 Developing black-box methods is essential, as they relate to many practical scenarios, e.g. when the model of interest is available only through an API.

-Current SOTA methods for generating visual CEs often do not possess any internal mechanisms that would indicate which changes in the image \emph{actually} influenced the classifier's decision and which were less relevant or could be omitted.
+Current SOTA methods for generating visual CEs often do not possess any internal mechanisms that would indicate which changes in the image \emph{actually} influenced the classifier's decision.
 To do that, they would have to resort to other approaches like attribution methods.
 This limitation is greatly emphasized in black-box scenarios, where only model-agnostic methods could be used to provide such information, and where introducing only relevant changes is much more challenging.

 CEs are generated independently for each image.
 While some approaches exist that aim to find connections between them by e.g. influencing a specific attribute of different images \cite{lang2021explaining}, CEs are mostly considered as an entirely local technique.
 We argue that showing their \emph{global} properties, especially in a black-box scenario, would be highly beneficial for future research directions and development of novel methods.